hdg7/EEE/README.md

 #UPX

-This vresion works in CentOS 6.5, we do not provide support to any different platform.
+This version works in CentOS 6.5, we do not provide support to any different platform.

 This part of the project contains the code of the different versions of UPx packer.